BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 The touch display did arrive and it worked flawlessly.
 I took two pictures how it looks right now.
 Im now designing a box to fit it all in and then test it in my car.

+(11.09.2022)
+I installed the Display temporary in my car without the enclousure, because it fit pretty well.
+Now im going to test it and get a few more things ready.